-Developing a Well-rounded Workout
+Developing a Well-Rounded Workout

 Your primary care physician recommends walking to get your weight down.
 Your physical therapist has you using weights to strengthen the muscles around certain joints.
 Your rheumatologist says stretching can increase your range of motion.
 They’re not contradicting each other – a balanced program of aerobic conditioning, strengthening and stretching can greatly help to reduce arthritis pain and improve your overall fitness and health.
-Consider these fundamental facts:

 Aerobic workouts require a high level of endurance.
 You should be able to exert yourself without becoming winded.
 The lungs take in more oxygen, the heart pumps more blood to spread that oxygen throughout your body, and the body converts the oxygen into energy more efficiently.
 Getting your heart pumping may make you sweat, but the effort will reward you with improved metabolism, better mood, more energy, increased stamina, and, as studies show, decreased inflammation, which can help minimize arthritis symptoms.